This page gives details of some outcomes from EBNet funding applications. For more outputs, see the Resources page.

-Details of our Proof of Concept (POC) projects, Business Interaction Vouchers (BIV) and associated press can be found below.
+Details of our Proof of Concept (POC) projects, Business Interaction Vouchers (BIV) and associated outputs can be found below.

 POC 2024 Call – Funded Projects